laura-is-here/stefanbc-hugo/src/blog/how-to-use-forestry-cms.md

 Click the save button in the top-right corner of the screen to save your changes.
 Your site should just take a few minutes to update with your new excerpt:

+> This is a blockquote.
+> “No one is going to give you the education you need to overthrow them.
+Nobody is going to teach you your true history, teach you your true heroes, if they know that that knowledge will help set you free.”
+> ― Assata Shakur

 ![](/images/stefan_screenshot_practice-areas_new.png)

 ### Editing the content of your page